 Noel Semple is Assistant Professor at the University of Windsor Faculty of Law, and 2014-15 OBA Chief Justice of Ontario Fellow in Legal Ethics and Professionalism Research.
 He teaches and writes in the fields of civil dispute resolution, legal ethics and professionalism, and family law.

-His book Legal Services Regulation at the Crossroads: Justitia’s Legions will be published by Edward Elgar Press in hardcover and as an affordable e-book.
+His book Legal Services Regulation at the Crossroads: Justitia’s Legions is available now from Edward Elgar Press in hardcover and as an affordable e-book.
 This book was written during a SSHRC Postdoctoral Fellowship at the University of Toronto Faculty of Law, where Noel was also a Visiting Scholar in Residence at the Centre for the Legal Profession.